Company Branding has always been one of the most important aspects of growing a business, and it may be more important now than ever.

 Branding is crucial in how organisations are seen, the types of clients they attract, the techniques they employ to generate business, and the way they gain status in their particular industries, from sporting products to coffee shops.
 Your company's branding is more than just a visual depiction.

 Now that we understand the meaning and the importance of company branding.
-Managers should invest in it for their companies for the business to separate itself from its competitors and attract more customers.
+Managers should invest in it for their companies in order for the business to separate itself from its competitors and attract more customers.
 To give you a better idea of how to implement it in your company, here is an example of Nike and how their company branding has contributed to the success of their company.

 Before diving in, we must first evaluate Nike's values and what it stands for.
 According to Nike's mission statement, they have been highly constant and devoted to their objective of "bringing inspiration and innovation to every athlete* in the globe."
 They even emphasize their stance by stating that "if you have a body, you are an athlete."
 From their mission statement, we can see that the values of Nike are to empower and inspire people to pursue achievement.